richardcavell/BASICloader/README.txt

   * Dragon 32 and Dragon 64
   * Commodore 64

-A number of computer models that are similar to the above machines may be able to run the output as well.
+A number of computer models that are similar to the above machines will be able to run the output as well.

 This BASIC program output by BASICloader incorporates the machine language